 Oh the chaos that is co-mingling.
 Truth be told, it’s common for new entrepreneurs to co-mingle personal and business funds in the same account for YEARS.
 This made tax time extra painful, because we could never quite stay on top of saving enough for what I’d owe each quarter.
 Don’t do this.
 Have a separate account for your business and personal expenses, so you can track income and expenses much easier, AND save for tax time!

 3. Save for taxes!

 In our case, for where my business is located, the amount I make, etc. we reserve a certain percentage (as advised by my accountant) of whatever the business has made that quarter for taxes.
 This is much easier to do and keep track of when you have a separate account for business funds!
 The money is left in that account each quarter and doesn’t get touched for any personal spending!
 Sounds so basic and simple, but SOOOO many creatives forget to do this.

 I know it’s exciting when you get asked to work on that project, or your Instagram numbers start to climb, etc. but trust me, getting a grasp on your finances is even more thrilling.
 And it’s necessary.
 I see so many passion projects, side hustles and kitchen table hobbies DIE because of this one mistake.
 It’s daunting to and maybe not a part of the brain you like to use, but it has to be done.

-I hope this gets you refocused on driving profits and not followers and gets you excited to tackle your fear of finances in 2019!
+I hope this gets you refocused on driving profits and not followers and gets you excited to tackle your fear of finances!
 Let’s make this YOUR year for growth!
 Are you in?